-(1) An application for procedural assistance states the following:

-- 1) the proceedings in relation to which the assistance is applied for; - 2) the status, or envisaged status, of the applicant for assistance in these proceedings and the declarations or - applications which he or she intends to make; - 3) the grounds for the claim or objection of the applicant for assistance.
+- (1) An application for procedural assistance states the following: - 1) the proceedings in relation to which the assistance is applied for; - 2) the status, or envisaged status, of the applicant for assistance in these proceedings and the declarations or applications which he or she intends to make; - 3) the grounds for the claim or objection of the applicant for assistance.

-(2) The applicant for assistance attaches to the application a signed notice concerning the personal and economic situation of himself or herself and of any members of his or her family (family relations, profession, property ownership, income and obligations) and, where possible, also any other documents which prove that situation.

-(3) A person whose place of residence is not in Estonia attaches to the application a notice from the competent authority of the country of his or her residence concerning his or her income and the income of the members of his or her family for the last three years.
-If the applicant for assistance has a valid reason for which he or she cannot present the notice, the granting of procedural assistance may be decided without such notice.

-(4) Where this is possible, an applicant for procedural assistance who is a legal person attaches to the application for assistance a copy of its articles of association and a certified copy of the annual report for the previous financial year.

-(5) A specimen form of the application for procedural assistance and of the notice specified in subsection 2 of this section, the list of particulars to be included in the form and the requirements applicable to the documents submitted is subject to the rules established on the basis of subsection 5 of section 185 of the Code of Civil Procedure.
-The specimen form of the application and of the notice must be freely accessible to any person on the website of the Ministry of Justice and in every court and law office.

-(6) An application for procedural assistance is presented in the Estonian language.
+- (2) The applicant for assistance attaches to the application a signed notice concerning the personal and economic situation of himself or herself and of any members of his or her family (family relations, profession, property ownership, income and obligations) and, where possible, also any other documents which prove that situation. - (3) A person whose place of residence is not in Estonia attaches to the application a notice from the competent authority of the country of his or her residence concerning his or her income and the income of the members of his or her family for the last three years.
+If the applicant for assistance has a valid reason for which he or she cannot present the notice, the granting of procedural assistance may be decided without such notice. - (4) Where this is possible, an applicant for procedural assistance who is a legal person attaches to the application for assistance a copy of its articles of association and a certified copy of the annual report for the previous financial year. - (5) A specimen form of the application for procedural assistance and of the notice specified in subsection 2 of this section, the list of particulars to be included in the form and the requirements applicable to the documents submitted is subject to the rules established on the basis of subsection 5 of § 185 of the Code of Civil Procedure.
+The specimen form of the application and of the notice must be freely accessible to any person on the website of the Ministry of Justice and in every court and law office. - (6) An application for procedural assistance is presented in the Estonian language.
 The application may also be presented in English if the applicant for assistance is a natural person whose place of residence is in another member state of the European Union or who is a citizen of another member state of the European Union, or if the applicant is a legal person whose seat is located in another members state of the European Union.

 § 116.
-Determination of application for procedural assistance
+Deciding on the application for procedural assistance

-(1) An application for procedural assistance is determined by a court ruling.
-Where this is necessary, the court may, before determining the application, invite other participants of the proceedings to state their positions.
+- (1) The application for procedural assistance is decided on by a court order.
+Where this is necessary, the court may, before deciding on the application, invite other participants in proceedings to state their positions.
+If the court grants the application in full, except in the case provided in clause 3 of subsection 1 of § 110 of this Code, it does not have to state the reasons for the order.